FIFTH DAY: NOVENA TO OUR LADY OF MOUNT CARMEL

 Listening to the Word: The presentation at the temple (Lk 2: 22-32)

-Reflection: Let us try to stand as onlookers at this event: Mary, Joseph and Jesus, a family that goes to the temple to offer the child to the Lord.
+Reflection: Let us try to stand as spectators at this event: Mary, Joseph and Jesus, a family that goes to the temple to offer the child to the Lord.
 If we wish to translate this event into our terms, it is a little like a family that prepares to take a child for baptism.
 We have so often taken part in festivities of this kind.
 However, let us try to examine the Mother's heart: she wholeheartedly offers to God the child to whom she gave birth.
 Are we capable of imitating her in our daily life?

 Prayer: Daughter of Sion, Lady of the offering, envelop our hearts so that we may belong to Jesus completely.